 Balsall Common is a large village in Solihull Borough with a population of approximately 7000, in the commuter belt between Coventry and Birmingham.
 The settlement would surely be considered a small town, but for the absence of the corresponding infrastructure generally seen in such settlements.
-Nonetheless, Balsall Common remains a sought-after location for homeowners thanks to its excellent transport links, access to good schools and all-important collective community spirit.
+Nonetheless, Balsall Common remains a sought-after place to live thanks to excellent transport links, access to good schools and collective community spirit.

 The village offers an impressive variety of community events, clubs, activities and things to do, news of which is conveyed to residents by an impressive network of local organisations.